nibscbioinformatics/nf-core-conva/docs/output.md

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
 It provides information about the quality score distribution across your reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
 For further reading and documentation see the [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

-### CUTADAPT
+### Cutadapt

 <details markdown="1">
 <summary>Output files</summary>

 * `QC/cutadapt/`
-  * `*_fastq.gz`: The trimmed/modified fastq reads (these files are saved in the pipeline, therefore, you will not find them)
+  * `*_fastq.gz`: The trimmed/modified fastq reads.
+These files are NOT saved in the pipeline, therefore, you will not find them in the directory.
   * `*.cutadapt.log`: Cutadapt log file containing number and percentage of basepairs processed and trimmed.

 </details>

-[CUTADAPT](https://cutadapt.readthedocs.io/en/stable/) finds and removes adapter sequences, primers, poly-A tails and other types of low quality sequence from your high-throughput sequencing reads.
+[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) finds and removes adapter sequences, primers, poly-A tails and other types of low quality sequence from your high-throughput sequencing reads.

 ### FastQC